iqquee/fs-cache/README.md

 fmt.Println("key1:", result)
 ```

-## NoSql-like Storage
+# NoSql-like storage

 ### Insert()
+Insert is used to insert a new record into the storage.
+It has two methods which are One() and Many().

+- ### One
-Insert adds a new record into the storage with collection name
+One adds a new record into the storage with collection name
 ```go
 type User struct {
 	Name string `json:"name"`